 fulfills the NMDP criteria for donation.
 Unrelated donor willing and able to undergo

-mobilization of peripheral stem cells and apheresis
+mobilization of peripheral stem cells and apheresis.

-donors identified through the National Marrow Donor Program (NMDP) or related
+the National Marrow Donor Program (NMDP) or related donors.
+Regarding the unrelated

-donors.
-Regarding the unrelated donors; NMDP procedures for determining donor
+donors, NMDP procedures for determining donor eligibility include donor screening

-eligibility include donor screening and testing for relevant communicable disease
+and testing for relevant communicable disease agents and diseases

 Exclusion criteria:

-- Uncontrolled bacterial, viral or fungal infections
+- Uncontrolled bacterial, viral, or fungal infections

-- Fully HLA matched sibling donor
+- Fully HLA matched sibling donor (fully matched related donors including siblings may

 - Donor unable to donate peripheral stem cells